-We are place managers, connectors, strategists and activators dedicated to enhancing the heart of our city.
+We are stewards for Downtown Jacksonville.
+Place managers, connectors, strategists and activators, we are dedicated to improving the heart of our city.
 We are driven by the belief that Downtown is for everyone: from 5,800 residents at home in Downtown to 55,000 employees taking care of business to 11 million annual visitors discovering Downtown’s attractions, natural amenities, restaurants and retail.

-Thanks to its dense, mixed-use development, Downtown is the greatest generator of tax dollars by square mile in the county.
-And as the economic engine for Duval, a vibrant Downtown is key to attracting businesses and talent to Northeast Florida.
-At Downtown Vision, we collaborate with everyone — including large property owners, small businesses, city government and nonprofits to make to make the Downtown experience great because we know the better Downtown does, the better Northeast Florida does.
+The economic engine for Duval County, Downtown is the greatest generator of tax dollars by square mile in the county.
+A successful Downtown is essential to attracting businesses and talent to Northeast Florida.
+At Downtown Vision, we collaborate with everyone — including large property owners, small businesses, city government and nonprofits — to make to make the Downtown experience better.
+Because a better Downtown means a better Jacksonville and Northeast Florida.

 Create and support a vibrant Downtown and promote Downtown as an exciting place to live, work, visit and invest.

 A dynamic, 24-hour, pedestrian-friendly Downtown Jacksonville that serves as the premier center for the arts, dining, retail, entertainment, business and urban living in Northeast Florida.

 Formed in 2000, we are the 90-block Business Improvement District (BID) for Downtown Jacksonville.
 A not-for-profit organization, we are funded mainly by Downtown’s commercial property owners through a self-assessment and are governed by a large board of directors representing diverse Downtown stakeholders.
 Our work represents a strong public-private partnership with the City of Jacksonville and the Downtown Investment Authority.